Joy McAvoy

-Joy McAvoy (born August 1982) is a Scottish actress.
+Joy McAvoy (born 2 August 1982) is a Scottish actress.
 She began her career in 2003 starring in several short indie films and one-off television appearances before making her feature film debut in the 2012 comedy film The Angels' Share.
-From 2018 to 2023, she played the role of Michelle in the BBC Scotland sitcom Two Doors Down.
+From 2018 to 2025, she played the role of Michelle in the BBC Scotland sitcom Two Doors Down.

 Personal life

 McAvoy was born on 2 August 1982 in Glasgow, to bus-driver-turned-builder James McAvoy and psychiatric nurse Elizabeth (née Johnstone; who died 2018).
 She was brought up as a Roman Catholic.
 Her parents separated when she was four and divorced when she was eight.
 McAvoy's mother suffered from poor health throughout her childhood.
 McAvoy is the younger sister of Hollywood actor James McAvoy and has a younger half-brother named Donald.
 Her brother James confirmed in an interview with The Guardian that both of their parents were deceased.

-She attended the Catholic St Thomas Aquinas Secondary School in the Jordanhill.
+She attended the Catholic St Thomas Aquinas Secondary School in Jordanhill.

 McAvoy is open about criticising accusations of nepotism as her older brother, James McAvoy, is a Hollywood A-Lister, stating that “People always assume that”.
 In 2022, she gave birth to her first child, Jamie Clement, her water breaking on the set of Two Doors Down.